Article I - Name and Purpose

 Section 1.02 - The purpose of this organization shall be to promote, foster, and perpetuate the game of soccer on an amateur level for girls, and to provide competition for its member Clubs and teams in accordance with the highest standards of good sportsmanship and fair play.

-Section 1.04 - The representative colors of the League shall be red, white, and blue.
+Section 1.04 - The representative colors of the League shall be red, white, and royal blue.

 Article II - Territory and Headquarters